Access to Student Support

 Housing and Dining

 Living in residence halls provide a supportive environment as well as an academic advantage.
-Explore our residence halls and learn more about our Living Learning Communities, connecting you to environments to support your interest and passions!
+Explore our residence halls and learn more about our Living-Learning Communities, connecting you to environments to support your interest and passions!

-With eight locations across campus and thirty different eateries including four national brands, there is something to suit everyone’s taste and needs on Ball State University’s campus!
+With eight locations across campus and 30 different eateries including four national brands, there is something to suit everyone’s taste and needs on Ball State University’s campus!
 We even have a nutritionist and do all we can to meet your dietary needs.

 Financial Services and Support